BlakeDalmas/webdev_final/source/ps/ps_pages/platform.rst

 Platform
 ========

-The PlayStation Consoles are sold from the a subsidiary of Sony called Sony Interactive Entertainment formerly known as Sony Computer Entertainment, and has been around since 1993.
+The PlayStation Consoles are sold from a subsidiary of Sony called Sony Interactive Entertainment formerly known as Sony Computer Entertainment.
+This subsidiary of Sony has been around since 1993 and has been dedicated to developing and marketing the PlayStation devices throughout the years.
+SIE's parent company Sony was founded 1946 after WWII where it was a small department store in Tokyo.
+With growing success including having built the first tape recorder they eventually became the world renowned company we know of today.
+But for the rest of this page we will focus on the company Sony Interactive Entertainment which has been the developer of the PlayStation Consoles.

 History
 -------